-The Company does not maintain any pension programs for the benefit of the CEO or other executive officers.
-The Company has a defined contribution plan under Section 401(k) of the Internal Revenue Code ("Code") for all of its employees not covered by a collective bargaining agreement.
-The CEO and other executive officers are entitled to participate in this 401(k) plan on the same terms and conditions as all other eligible employees subject to a 5% of eligible employee compensation participation limit for highly compensated employees.
+The CEO and other executive officers are entitled to participate in the Company's 401(k) plan on the same terms and conditions as all other eligible employees subject to a 5% of eligible employee compensation participation limit for highly compensated employees.
 The plan is funded by eligible participants through employee contributions and by the Company through matching contributions equal to 30% of the first 6% of eligible employee compensation.
-These employee matching contributions were suspended by the Company on January 1, 2009 and reinstated on April 4, 2010 by the Company through matching contributions equal to 10% of the first 3.5% of eligible employee compensation.
-In addition the Company made a \$500 per individual discretionary contribution to those employees who were active participants in the 401(k) plan subsequent to January 1, 2014.